-Table 22-7 AUTHORIZE_SCHEDULER_USER
+Table 22-12 AUTHORIZE_SCHEDULER_USER

 Parameter Description user_name Name of the user to whom you want to grant authorization.
 To find a list of users who have privileges to schedule jobs, query the DBA_SYS_PRIVS data dictionary view.
-See Step 2 in Granting a Job Scheduling Administrator Authorization for Database Vault. schema_name Name of the database schema for which a job will be scheduled.
-If you omit this parameter, then the user is granted global authorization to schedule a job for any schema in the database.
+See Step 2 in Granting a Job Scheduling Administrator Authorization for Database Vault.